 As with businesses, charities must also file reports about their finances.

-Registering a charity company using Coddan Formations Agent's services is easy.
-First, we will register a charitable company as a company limited by guarantee using a specific memorandum and articles approved by the Charity Commission, which is the charities regulator in England and Wales, and Companies House.
+Registering a charity company using Coddan's services is easy.
+First, we will establish a charitable company as a company limited by guarantee using a specific memorandum and articles approved by the Charity Commission, which is the charities regulator in England and Wales, and Companies House.

 If the name that you have chosen has the word "charity" or "charitable" in it, permission to use it must be sought from the Charity Commission.
 We will try to get that approval for you, before proceeding to your charity company registration.
 Companies House requires proof that the Charity Commission approves of such a name before they issue a certificate of incorporation.